 When we heard that there would be Instameet at Yosemite National Park, we knew it was the perfect excuse to road trip up during winter.
 We’ve always wanted to experience a Yosemite winter, but quite frankly we’ve been too intimidated to drive in snow!

 The night before we left, it snowed over 8 inches, but overall it wasn’t as bad as we anticipated.
 We psyched ourselves out.
-The views were beautiful and it even snowed while were snowshoeing Yosemite’s Badger Pass.
+The views were beautiful, and it even snowed while were snowshoeing Yosemite’s Badger Pass.
 I can see why people love Yosemite during the winter.
-It truly feels like a magical place kind of like walking through the wardrobe to Narnia.
-We can’t wait to go back another winter!
+It feels like a magical place kind of like walking through the wardrobe to Narnia.
+We can’t wait to go back for another winter!

 Last Updated: July 30, 2018 First Published: Feb 10, 2016